Four Roads Turlough

-The Four Roads Turlough (Irish: Turlach Thigh Srathra) Special Area of Conservation (or SAC) is a Natura 2000 site based at the village of Four Roads, Ireland, close to Roscommon town, in County Roscommon, Ireland.
+The Four Roads Turlough (Turlach Thigh Srathra) Special Area of Conservation (SAC) is a Natura 2000 site based at the village of Four Roads, Ireland, close to Roscommon town, in County Roscommon, Ireland.
 The Four Roads Turlough is one of a number of seasonal lakes, or turloughs, found in the karst areas of Ireland, west of the River Shannon.

 Location

-The Four Roads Turlough SAC is located south-west of the village of Four Roads, Ireland, near to Roscommon town, the county town of County Roscommon.
-It is situated approximately 2.5 km from the River Suck, in the townlands of Carroward, Cloghan and Cloonlaughnan.
-The area of the site is noted as consisting of 100.18 hectares in the National Parks and Wildlife Service (or NPWS) in the Statutory Instrument for the site: S.I.
-No. 451/2017- European Union Habitats (Four Roads Turlough Special Area of Conservation 001637) Regulations 2017.
+The Four Roads Turlough SAC is located south-west of the village of Four Roads, near to Roscommon town, in County Roscommon.
+It is situated approximately 2.5 km from the River Suck and is in the townlands of Carroward, Cloghan and Cloonlaughnan.
+According to the Statutory Instrument for the site (S.I.
+No. 451/2017- European Union Habitats (Four Roads Turlough Special Area of Conservation 001637) Regulations 2017), the site consists of 100.18 ha managed by the National Parks and Wildlife Service (NPWS).
 Several other turloughs designated as Special Areas of Conservation also occur in this karst area, such as Lough Croan Turlough, Lough Funshinagh, Lisduff Turlough and Ballinturly Turlough.
-The N65 Road runs near to this site at Mount Talbot.
+The N63 Road runs near to this site, at Mount Talbot.